Here is the failure pattern Arsum diagnoses most often, and it is not the one you expect.

 Workflow Automation with AI

 This is where AI intersects with process automation.
-Instead of routing a support ticket based on a keyword rule, an AI agent reads the ticket, understands the intent, and routes – or resolves – based on meaning.
-Instead of requiring a human to review every exception, the system handles the 80% it can confidently process and escalates the rest.
+Instead of routing a support ticket based on a keyword rule, an AI agent reads the ticket, understands the intent, and routes, or resolves, based on meaning.
+Instead of requiring a human to review every exception, the system handles the cases it can process confidently and escalates the rest.

 The key distinction from rule-based automation: the system handles variation.
 That is what makes it valuable in messy, real-world processes that break rule-based systems constantly.